 Total War: Three Kingdoms is the thirteenth instalment in the longstanding franchise, and if we were superstitious we'd say the number jinxed it.

-After all, Creative Assembly have delayed it on two separate occasions, claiming that it was down to the "revolutionary features" and "new level of complexity", which required some more polishing.
+After all, Creative Assembly have delayed it on occasions, claiming that it was down to the "revolutionary features" and "new level of complexity", which required some more polishing.
 Hopefully, third time ends up being the charm.

 Developed by Creative Assembly and published by Sega, Total War: Three Kingdoms launches on 23 May 2019 for PC, Linux and Mac.